Introduction to the Configuration Parameter File

 To use a different CPF, you must first stop InterSystems IRIS.
 Then, start the instance with the iris start command, specifying the full path of the CPF InterSystems IRIS should use.
 The iris start command is described in the Controlling an InterSystems IRIS Instance section of the “Using Multiple Instances of InterSystems IRIS” chapter in System Administration Guide.

 At shutdown, the instance automatically saves the last known error-free configuration to a file called _LastGood_.cpf in the installation directory.
 You can use this file, if you need to, for recovery purposes.

-On UNIX® and Linux, you can modify the default iris.cpf using a declarative CPF merge file.
-A merge file is a partial CPF that sets the desired values for any number of parameters upon instance startup.
-The CPF merge operation works only once for each instance.
+On UNIX® and Linux, you can modify the default iris.cpf using a declarative configuration merge file.
+A merge file is a partial CPF that sets the desired values for any number of CPF parameters.

 A merge file has the same syntax as a CPF (described in the CPF Format section), and can have any name and extension.
 The merge file may contain any of the parameters found within the CPF, though it is not necessary to include the values you are not changing.

 Unlike the CPF, a merge file can contain duplicates of the same section and parameter.
 In this case, InterSystems IRIS prioritizes the value closer to the end of the file, which allows you to create a template merge file.
 For example, if you keep generally desired values at the top of the file and append instance-specific values at the bottom, InterSystems IRIS will prioritize the instance-specific values when reading the merge file.